Sangram6174/Healthcare/README.md

 ## Problem Statement

-My task today get dataset in Power BI from local files and analyze the financial performance of the healthcare center.
-Additionally, provide insights on the healthcare providers.
+The objective is to import and analyze financial performance data from local files using Power BI.
+The analysis aims to evaluate key financial metrics and trends within the healthcare sector.
+Additionally, the study will provide insights into the performance and efficiency of healthcare providers, helping stakeholders make data-driven decisions.

 ### Project Requirement